 Best Books About Elections for Grades 6-8

-We like this introduction to the political process for its simple explanation of complex topics such as the electoral college and voter’s rights.
-In addition to helping your students understand this year’s campaigns, it may inspire them to become involved in politics themselves.
+Dive into this introduction to the political process offering simple explanations of complex topics such as the electoral college and voter’s rights.
+In addition to helping students understand this year’s campaigns, it may inspire them to become involved in politics themselves.

-Activity to try: Challenge students to stage a mock election between the real candidates or a pair of fun stand-ins (such as Coke and Pepsi or Harry Potter and Percy Jackson).
+Activity to try: Challenge students to stage a mock election between the real candidates or a pair of fun stand-ins (such as Coke vs Pepsi or Harry Potter vs Percy Jackson).